Thinking of Converting Your Loft?

 Planning Your Loft Conversion

 Rather than commit to a full loft conversion, you may decide to improve the space by adding lighting or a loft ladder, for example.
 Any electrical work required to add lighting will be subject to building regulations as well.
 You should also bear in mind that the addition of a loft ladder does not mean that you can class the loft as an extra room if you put your house up for sale.
-More help and advice for loft conversions can be found on the channel 4 website at:

 If you plan to undertake a full loft conversion, there are a number of points worth bearing in mind: